PatrickPT/patrickpt.github.io/content/posts/2023_03_31_train_super_mario/2023_03_31_train_super_mario.md

 ---
-title: "How to train a Reinforment Learning Agent to play Super Mario"
+title: "How to use a Reinforment Learning Agent to play Super Mario"
 date: 2023-03-31T11:58:22+02:00
 draft: false
 showToc: true